Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Conclusions and Future Directions

-Some important points to note: First, the hardware IPs of the RSP algorithms have been realized for a co-designed 802.11ad based JRC with Golay based transmit waveforms.
-However, these IPs can be modified with minimum changes in the architecture for other types of digital coded radar transmit waveforms.
-Only the pre-computed 1DFFT sequences in \textbf{Step.1} of the RSP would have to be modified for this purpose.
+Some important points to note: First, RSP hardware IPs have been realized for a co-designed 802.11ad-based ISAC with Golay-based transmit waveforms.
+However, these IPs can be modified with minimum changes in the architecture for other types of ISAC waveforms such as the orthogonal time-frequency space (OTFS) characterized by a unique delay-Doppler signal structure \cite{gaudio2020effectiveness, wu2021otfs, gong2023super}.
+Only the pre-computed 1D-FFT sequences in \textbf{Step.1.} of the RSP would have to be modified for this purpose.
 Further, the reconfigurable nature of the RSP accelerator could be potentially exploited for on-the-fly changes in the radar transmit waveform.
-Second, the current version of the RSP assumes a fixed threshold for the detection of the targets; while real-world conditions require an adaptive threshold based on a fixed false alarm rate.
-In our future work, we will implement adaptive threshold selection based on constant false alarm rates on hardware and integrate the IP with this accelerator.
+Second, the current RSP assumes a fixed threshold for the detection of the targets; while real-world conditions require an adaptive threshold.
+In future work, we will implement adaptive threshold selection based on constant false alarm rate (CFAR).